Annapurna Sunrise Trekking Highlights: Highlights

 The best time to go on the Poon Hill trek is during the autumn and spring seasons.
 During these months, the weather is usually clear with sunny days, and the views of the surrounding mountains are breathtaking.
 The temperature is mild and comfortable, making it an ideal time for trekking.
 However, it’s important to check the weather conditions and forecasts before embarking on the trek to ensure a safe and enjoyable journey.

-How to prepare physically and mentally for the Poon Hill trek
+How to prepare Physically and mentally for the Poon Hill trek:

 Here are some tips for preparing both physically and mentally for the Poon Hill trek: